sequentech/deployment-tool/doc/deployment_troubleshooting.md

 b) If there is an error during the tally of plaintexts of the ballots (i.e. after the anonymization and decryption step done by the election authorities).

-In some rare cases, if there's an issue in agora-results configuration or a bug in agora-results or agora-tally, this might happen.
-To detect this issue, take a look at the log in agora-elections when receiving the plaintexts of the ballots when calculating the tally:
+In some rare cases, if there's an issue in tally-pipes configuration or a bug in tally-pipes or tally-methods, this might happen.
+To detect this issue, take a look at the log in ballot-box when receiving the plaintexts of the ballots when calculating the tally:

-    agora $ sudo supervisorctl tail -f agora-elections
+    sequent $ sudo supervisorctl tail -f ballot-box

 ## 3. Supervisor is not running

-If the login page (/admin/login) loads but the form doesn't show up, and when you analyze traffic some queries (for example  https://agora/authapi/api/auth-event/1/) return "502 Bad Gateway", this might be because supervisor is dead.
+If the login page (/admin/login) loads but the form doesn't show up, and when you analyze traffic some queries (for example  https://sequent/iam/api/auth-event/1/) return "502 Bad Gateway", this might be because supervisor is dead.
 This is a bug that we don't know how to fix yet but has a simple solution: restart supervisor:

 You can check that supervisor is down when this happens:

-    $ cd agora
+    $ cd sequent
-    agora $ vagrant ssh -c "sudo supervisorctl status"
+    sequent $ vagrant ssh -c "sudo supervisorctl status"

         unix:///var/run/supervisor.sock no such file
         Connection to 127.0.0.1 closed.

 If that's the case, restart it:

-    $ cd agora
+    $ cd sequent
-    agora $ vagrant ssh -c "sudo /etc/init.d/supervisor* restart"
+    sequent $ vagrant ssh -c "sudo /etc/init.d/supervisor* restart"

 Afterwards, supervisor status should return something like this, which is ok:

-    $ cd agora
+    $ cd sequent
-    agora $ vagrant ssh -c "sudo supervisorctl status"
+    sequent $ vagrant ssh -c "sudo supervisorctl status"

-        agora-elections                  RUNNING    pid 7665, uptime 0:00:04
+        ballot-box                  RUNNING    pid 7665, uptime 0:00:04
-        authapi                          RUNNING    pid 7663, uptime 0:00:04
+        iam                          RUNNING    pid 7663, uptime 0:00:04
-        authapi_celery                   RUNNING    pid 7667, uptime 0:00:04
+        iam_celery                   RUNNING    pid 7667, uptime 0:00:04
         sentry                           RUNNING    pid 7664, uptime 0:00:04
         sentry_celery                    RUNNING    pid 7666, uptime 0:00:04
         Connection to 127.0.0.1 closed.